tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.setBattleMode(event\_id, mode)

-	Set the battle mode for the enemy with the specified event id: "stand" or "".<br>
+	Set the battle mode for the event with the specified event id.
+If the event is an enemy unit the following modes are available: "stand" for stationary enemies that start moving once provoked, "fixed" for enemies that will never move but will still attack units in range, "disabled" for units that will never act or counterattack, otherwise "".
+If the event is an actor unit only "disabled", "fixed" and "" are available.<br>
 	If the enemy is part of a squad their squad mates will also be updated!

+* this.setActorBattleMode(actor\_id, mode)
+	Set the battle mode for the actor with the specified id: "disabled", "fixed" and "" are available

 * this.setBattleModes(start\_id, end\_id, mode)

 	Set the battle mode for the enemies tied to the events with and id between start id and id.

 * this.setSquadMode(squad_id, mode)

 	Set the battle mode for all enemies that are part of the specified squad.<br>

+* this.setTargetRegion(event\_id, region\_id)

+	Set the target region for the enemy with the specified event id.<br>

+* this.setActorTargetRegion(actor\_id, region\_id)

+	Set the target region for the actor with the specified id.<br>

 * this.turnEnd()

 	End the turn of the unit currently taking its turn.